 If you do have a single video light place it to the side of your camera, about 30-45-degrees from the line joining you and the camera.
 Also, raise it up slightly above head-height.
 Use a reflector, bought or homemade, to bounce some light into the shadows on the opposite side of your face to the light.

-LED lights are a good choice.
+LED lights are an excellent choice.
 They are quick to set up, are usually dimmable, and produce little or no heat.
 If possible, attach a collapsible softbox to the front of the LED light.

 For a professional touch, set up a light above and behind you to act as a rim or hair light.
 This will help separate you from the background